Bolsonaro says Michelle was vaccinated in the US; politicians and infectious diseases see 'absurd' and 'contempt' for the SUS | Policy

 “If confirmed, it is news that shows contempt for the SUS and for Brazilians.
 It demonstrates a lack of confidence in the universal health system, accessible to all Brazilians,” he said.

-O infectious disease Jamal Suleiman, from the Instituto de Infectologia Emilio Ribas, questioned about Michelle’s decision, said that the PNI is a serious program, that vaccines applied in Brazil are safe and effective and that the population should go to health centers and take whatever vaccine available.
+Asked about Michelle’s decision, the infectious disease Jamal Suleiman, from the Instituto de Infectologia Emilio Ribas, said that the PNI is a serious program, that vaccines applied in Brazil are safe and effective and that the population should go to health centers and take the vaccine that is available.

 “I want to reinforce the Brazilian people, although this reinforcement should be done by the government of the Brazilian Republic, however this has not been happening, that this program [PNI] is serious and aims to protect people.
 And that Brazilians run to the units and receive the vaccine that is available, because the National Health Surveillance Agency is responsible for approving these products in such a way that they guarantee safety and efficacy for the Brazilian people,” said Suleiman.